PhilipDaniels/dotnetversioning/SetVersion/usage.md

 used by NuGet 3 and the dotnet/cli toolset.

 When writing, normally the `OUTFILE` will already exist.
 The new version will be written in a minimal-change manner, using a regular expression to change the old version to the new.
 This should preserve any particular formatting or indentation you have in your files.
 If the file does not exist, then a new file will be created with the very minimum amount of information required.
 In particular, a created JSON file will be a tiny snippet containing just a "version" tag.

 PATTERN VARIABLES
 =================
 dnv supports several variables in the pattern to allow you to perform common tasks such as incrementing existing numbers or including dates and times.
-The complete list of variables
+The complete list of variables is:
-is:

 * `%%Var%%` subtitute the value of an environment variable.
-The variable name is not case-sensitive.
+The variable name is not case- sensitive.
-* `##ver.txt##` subsitute the contents of a file.
+* `##ver.txt##` substitute the contents of a file.
 In fact, just the first line of the file is substituted.
-The filename may be absolute, such as "C:\temp\ver.txt" or relative, such as "ver.txt".
-Relative filenames are relative to the current working directory.
+The filename may be absolute, such as "C:\temp\ver.txt" or relative, such as "ver.txt", which will be resolved with respect to the current working directory.
 * `{{Inc}}` increment a number by 1.
 * `{{Inc:Reset}}` increment a number by 1 and reset all following numbers to zero.
 * `{{UtcNowDOY}}` create a special date serial number from DateTime.Now in the format `YYDOY` where YY is the year number and DOY is the day-of-year, an integer in the range 1..366.
 * `{{UtcNowDOY}}` as for UtcNowDOY, but using DateTime.UtcNow instead of DateTime.Now.
 * `{{Now}}` subsitute the current value of DateTime.Now using the default format string of "yyMMdd-HHmmss".
 This pattern is designed to be accurate to the second, yet short enough that it